jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 slug: vue-3-0-is-finally-out-1jj7
 published_at: 2020-09-20T20:36:15.500Z
 tags: vue,javascript,webdev,tutorial
-excerpt: Vue 3.0 has landed, we'll go through some of the exciting new features he brings us and learn how to get started
+excerpt: Vue 3.0 has landed, in this post we'll go through some of the exciting new features he brings us and learn how to get started with Vue 3.
 crosspostedOn: Dev.to
 crosspostLink: https://dev.to/jeferson_sb/vue-3-0-is-finally-out-1jj7
 url: https://dev.to/jeferson_sb/vue-3-0-is-finally-out-1jj7